Chart Color Schemes

 Infrastructure

-Erina has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Erina has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified one major project expected to impact this region: Central Coast Grammar School Campus Expansion, Green Point Foreshore Masterplan & Reserve Upgrades, Green Point Shopping Village Expansion, and The Elly Extension are key projects.
-Details about those most relevant follow.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region.
+Key projects are Central Coast Grammar School Campus Expansion, Green Point Foreshore Masterplan & Reserve Upgrades, Green Point Shopping Village Expansion, and The Elly Extension.

 Professional plan users can use the search below to filter and access additional projects.